 While the core components are straightforward, the quality of the kit and its included hardware can make a big difference during installation.
 A well-designed Stage 2 package will include everything you need for a clean setup, such as high-quality gaskets, bolts, and any necessary brackets.
 Some premium kits even offer custom wiring harnesses for components like an electronic boost control solenoid, which simplifies the process and reduces the chance of installation errors.
 Choosing a comprehensive kit not only saves you trips to the auto parts store but also ensures that every part works together seamlessly, giving you a reliable foundation for your Subaru STI upgrades.

-Essential Supporting Mods
+Supporting Mods You Shouldn't Skip

 To truly realize the benefits of a Stage 2 setup, you need to address the entire exhaust system.
 Installing a high-flow downpipe without upgrading the rest of the exhaust is like trying to breathe out through a straw—you’ve only moved the bottleneck further down the line.
 That’s why a cat-back exhaust system is considered an essential supporting modification.
 This upgrade replaces the piping from the catalytic converter to the muffler tips, ensuring exhaust gases can exit freely.
 Combining a full turboback exhaust (downpipe + cat-back) with a performance intake creates a complete, unrestricted pathway for air to move through your engine, which is exactly what’s needed for your tune to deliver maximum results.

-The Importance of a Professional Tune
+Is a Professional Tune Really Necessary?

 Simply bolting on Stage 2 parts without properly tuning the ECU is a recipe for disaster.
 These components fundamentally change how your engine breathes, and the factory engine map is not calibrated to handle these modifications.
 A professional tune is absolutely essential to adjust fuel delivery, ignition timing, and boost pressure to match the new hardware.
 This not only unlocks the horsepower and torque gains you’re looking for but also ensures your engine runs safely and reliably.
 Think of the parts as the potential and the tune as the key that accesses it.
 Our expert engine tuning services ensure your STI performs at its peak without compromising its long-term health.